-A long time ago, right after the last dinosaur thumped to the ground, I was actually young, immature, and quite vulnerable.
-A tiny skinny boy, filled with wonder about the world around me.
-Around this time period, I had a guinea pig.
-Black and white coloring, and almost chubby.
-A cute but paranoid little creature that I absolutely adored.
+Eons ago, right after the last dinosaur thumped to the ground, I was once quite young, immature, and very vulnerable.
+A tiny shy skinny boy, filled with wonder about the world around me.
+Around this time period, I had a beloved guinea pig.
+With black and white coloring, and almost chubby.
+A cute and precious but paranoid little creature that I absolutely adored.
 He would run around his little cage in a frenzy, afraid of everything and everyone, including me, but I loved the little fella.
 Shortly after I transferred to a new school my piggy keeled over in his cage.

-I cried for almost three days, but we buried him a day after he died.
-All my mother had was a coffee can, no boxes, so we used that.
-A poor piggy’s small coffin that smelled like columbian roast.
+I cried for almost three days, but we buried him within a day after he died.
+All my mother had was a used coffee can, no small boxes, so we used that.
+A poor piggy’s small coffin with an aroma of Columbian roast.
 There are worse ways to be buried I’m sure.
-After the tears stopped, I thought about my piggy less and less, as is natural I suppose.
-The younger we are, the easier it seems for sorrow to end, out of sight, out of mind, and youthful resilience helps.
+After the tears finally stopped, I thought about my piggy less and less, as is natural I suppose.
+The younger we are, the easier it seems for our sorrow to end, out of sight, out of mind, and youthful resilience helps.
 A week after his burial, I heard some neighborhood kids in the lot next to my building, they were laughing and whooping, and it wasn’t a happy sound.
-Their voices had a mischievous tone, boys up to no good.
+Their voices had a mischievous tone, bad boys up to no good at all.
 Even then, I could usually tell the difference.

 Evil mischief seems to have a tone all its own.
-I went down the three floors to the bottom via the stairs, went out the door and around the corner.
+I went down the three floors to the bottom via the stairs, went out the door, and around the corner.
 It was a hot day, around noon, but something other than the Sun burned my eyesight.
-Horror itself dominated my vision, and scorched my soul.
+Horror itself dominated my vision and scorched my young fragile soul.

-There were four boys, all a few years older than me, standing around my piggys exhumed coffin.
-It was open, and they were handling his rotted corpse, putting something in his halfway bony head.
-I screamed, and they looked over, still laughing like maniacs.
+There were four boys, all a few years older than me, standing around my piggy's exhumed coffin can.
+It was pitifully open and empty because they were handling his rotted corpse, putting something in his halfway bony head.
+I screamed, and they looked over, still laughing like gleeful young maniacs.

-I then saw the one holding piggy lighting something up, it was a firecracker.
-That’s what they put between his jaws.
-The boy dropped it, and they all jumped back, and I stopped screaming when my piggy’s head exploded.
+I then saw the one holding my piggy's corpse lighting something up, it was a firecracker.
+That’s what they had put between his skeletal jaws.
+The boy dropped it, and they all jumped back.
+I stopped screaming when my piggy’s head exploded.

-That day, I learned the true meaning of trauma, and never forgot it.
-I will admit, I saw them laugh again, with a handful of firecrackers, and my first thought was to make them pay, somehow, someway, even now!
-I took a single step towards their smirking faces, and the lead thug lit a single firecracker, and tossed it at me.
-It immediately went off, way too close, and my ears hurt.
-I went with my next instinct, on survival mode only, and turned tail and started running.
-Another one exploded and I felt it next to my calves.
-I threw open the door (sadly no lock on the downstairs door) and heard them laughing right behind me.
+That day, I learned the true meaning of trauma and hatred, and never forgot it.
+I will admit, I saw them laugh again, with a handful of firecrackers, and my first thought was to make them pay, somehow, someway, even now.
+I took a single step toward their smirking faces, intent of harm clearly on my face, and the lead thug lit a single firecracker and tossed it straight at me.
+It immediately went off, loud, dangerous, and way too close, and my ears hurt.
+I went with my next instinct, on survival mode only, and turned tail and started running for my young life.
+Another one exploded and I felt it against the back of my shirt.
+I threw open the door to my building (sadly no lock on the downstairs door) and heard them laughing right behind me.

-I tackled the stairs two at a time, as if my young life depended on it, and who’s to say it didn’t?
+I tackled the stairs two at a time as if my small life depended on it, and who’s to say it didn’t?
 They were inside the building only a few feet behind me, damn they were BOLD!

-I reached my door, opened it quickly, and slammed it even faster and threw the bolt across.
-They were in the hall, and I heard a few more pops, then they were gone finally while I leaned against the door in pain and silence.
+Reaching my door, I opened it quickly and slammed it even quicker, throwing the bolt across.
+They were in the hall, and I heard a few more muffled pops, then they were gone finally while I leaned against the door in pain and silence.

-Eventually I went to the mirror, and noticed blood leaking from one ear, and a large cut in the lobe.
-In an hour, my hearing had returned to normal, and I cleaned myself up.
+Eventually, I went to the mirror and noticed blood leaking from one ear and a small cut in the lobe.
+In an hour, my hearing had returned to normal, and I cleaned myself up the best I could.
 I never mentioned this to my mother, and she never asked or even noticed my lobe being damaged.
-I knew we were moving in two weeks, so that helped, and I never saw those boys again.
-That day, fear and darkness made a home in my soul, and so I was primed for my dark future, which in all reality truly started there, on that evil day.
+I knew we were moving in a few weeks, so that helped.
+Gratefully I never saw those boys again.
+That day, fear and darkness made a home in my young soul, and so I was primed for my dark future, which in all reality truly started there, on that cursed evil day.